kpace-usgs/GAMA-results/readme.md

 The components of the app are all within the components/ folder.
 The mapDiv.vue component is the most complicated component, clearing the map's layers and calling mixin functions depending on what values have been selected in the menu.

-The requests to the arcServer are managed in the file mixins/getParamData.vue.
+The requests to the arcServer are managed in the file mixins/getData.vue.
 This file defines the possible endpoints and returns esri.dynamicMapLayers to the mapDiv component.
 The mapDiv component then manages adding and removing the layers from L.featureGroups.

-The following mixins are not being used as rendering is now coming from arcServer, but I left them in there in case we want to use them in the future, should we move away from arcServer
-- wellIcons.js
+Functions that build the popup content are housed in mixins/getTrendPopup and mixins/getParamPopup and mixins/buildTrendGraph

 User Stories:
 - User selects "Public trends sites", "VOCs", and "Trihalomethanes".
 Because changing this.param then changes this.trend, this.trend will be the final variable that is changed.
 The map div must avoid calling this.importParam when this.type === 0 or 4 and this.param.hasOwnProperty('trends') (line 94, mapDiv.vue).
 The layer is imported on line 81 of mapDiv.vue